YousraLED/ML/Assignment1/readme.txt

             - Runs the different experiments for each algoruthm and dataset 3- get_optimal_classifier_hyper_parameters
             - Gets the optimal hyperparameters for each dataset/classifier combo using grid search
+  * Code snippets that were copied have been referenced within the code